suren3141/CMT-Cooperative-Perception/README.md

 </div><br/> -->

 CMT is a transformer-based robust 3D detector for end-to-end 3D multi-modal detection.
 This model is extended to cooperative perception in CMTCoop to perform deep multi-model multi-view feature fusion for 3D object detection.
-Through extensive, studies this work shows that the proposed model provides a mAP of 97.x% on multi-modal cooperative fusion (+xx% increase over vehicular perception) and 96.x% on LiDAR only cooperative perception (CMTCoop-L) which runs at near-real time FPS, and a 2.x% performance gain over the current SoTA, BEVFusionCoop.
+Through extensive, studies this work shows that the proposed model provides a mAP of 97.3% on multi-modal cooperative fusion (+6.2% increase over vehicular perception) and 96.7% on LiDAR only cooperative perception (CMTCoop-L) which runs at near-real time FPS, and a 2.1% performance gain over the current SoTA, BEVFusionCoop.

 <br>
 <div align="center">